Grand Duke Dmitri Pavlovich of Russia: Exile in Paris

-As the youngest Grand Duke to have survived the Russian Revolution, Dmitri was a prominent figure of the Russian community in exile.
+As the youngest Grand Duke to have survived the Russian Revolution, Pavlovich was a prominent figure of the Russian community in exile.
 He had been proposed as a potential candidate for the throne by several monarchist groups.
 During the early 1920s, there was a bitter rivalry between the camps of the supporters of Grand Duke Kirill Vladimirovich and those of Grand Duke Nicholas Nikolaevich.
-While those who supported neither Nicholas nor Kirill advocate for Dmitri's candidacy for the Russian throne.
+While those who supported neither Nicholas nor Kirill advocated for Dmitri's candidacy for the Russian throne.

 On 8 August 1922, a makeshift Zemsky Sobor was convened at Priamurye, and Grand Duke Nicholas Nikolaevich was "elected" Emperor.
 The Grand Duke neither accepted nor refused this empty gesture.
 Having waited for confirmation of the death of Tsar Nicholas II, his son, and his brother, in 1924 Grand Duke Kirill Vladimirovich announced (also on 8 August) that he would assume "guardianship" of the throne of Russia.
 Shortly thereafter, on 13 September, he issued his manifesto on the assumption of all imperial rights and the title of Emperor.
 On 25 September 1924, Grand Duke Alexander Michailovich issued an appeal to Russians to stand with Grand Duke Kirill Vladimirovich.
 It was at this time that Grand Duke Dmitri Pavlovich, who had no political ambitions for himself, supported instead the claim of his first cousin, Grand Duke Kirill Vladimirovich.
 Grand Duke Dmitri was also active politically.
 Together with his cousin, Prince Dmitri Alexandrovich, he was very involved in the monarchist youth organizations which sprang up in the years between the wars.
 By 1923, the largest of these was the "Union of Young Russia" which preached orthodoxy, nationalism, monarchism and peasant collectivism.